jusondac/api_base_storesale/README.md

 - Version 2: Inventory and sales analytics.
 - Version 3: Production and advanced reporting.

+Currently, API Base on going to manage analitics and better bussiness system model.

 ## Contributions

 Feel free to fork this repo, submit issues, or create pull requests.
 Contributions are always welcome!